 When Henry VIII married his sixth wife, Catherine Parr in 1543, her younger sister Lady Anne Herbert, joined her household as chief lady-in-waiting.
 Anne was already an experienced courtier having served in the households of all five of Henry VIII’s previous wives.
 Anne became a devout Protestant while serving Henry VIII’s second wife Anne Boleyn, and became part of the group of religious reformers surrounding Catherine Parr when she became Queen.
 Lady Herbert and her sister the Queen were implicated in the heresy trial of fellow Protestant, Anne Askew but Catherine was able to successfully persuade Henry VIII that she and her ladies had only debated religion to distract him during his illnesses.
 Anne therefore narrowly avoided being arrested for heresy was a lady-in-waiting to the future Queen Mary I when she died in 1552.

-When the Yorkist King Edward IV married Dame Elizabeth Grey, the beautiful widow of a Lancastrian knight with two young sons, in 1464, the controversial new Queen had eight younger sisters, Anne, Mary, Jacquetta, Martha, Eleanor, Margaret, Catherine and Agnes Woodville.
+When the Yorkist King Edward IV married Dame Elizabeth Grey, the beautiful widow of a Lancastrian knight with two young sons, in 1464, the controversial new Queen had seven younger sisters, Anne, Mary, Jacquetta, Martha, Eleanor, Margaret and Catherine Woodville.
 Elizabeth made her sisters ladies-in-waiting, and was determined to secure wealthy and influential husbands for all of them.
 The rise of the Woodville family was deeply resented by much of the old English nobility, fuelling opposition to Edward IV’s rule.
 When the King died, his younger brother claimed the marriage between Edward and Elizabeth had been illegitimate (as were their sons, the Princes in the Tower) and claimed the throne for himself as Richard III.
-The new King executed many of the prominent male Woodvilles, ending the family’s years of prosperity and influence.
+The new King executed many of the prominent male Woodvilles, ending the family’s years of prosperity and influence.by